vobrechkov/SemanticHub/README.md

 # SemanticHub

-A sample application that demonstrates a Retrieval Augmented Generation (RAG) architecture for the Microsoft Agent Framework (MAF) using Azure AI Search as the memory store and Azure OpenAI for both chat and embeddings.
+A sample application that demonstrates a Retrieval Augmented Generation (RAG) architecture for the Microsoft Agent Framework (MAF) using Azure AI Search (or an optional OpenSearch stack) as the memory store and Azure OpenAI for both chat and embeddings.
 The solution is orchestrated with .NET Aspire for repeatable local and cloud deployments.

 ## Overview

 The original version of this repository relied on Microsoft Kernel Memory as an external service.
 The current iteration replaces that dependency with a modern, MAF-aligned data plane built on:

-- **Azure AI Search** for hybrid + vector retrieval
+- **Azure AI Search** for hybrid + vector retrieval (managed)
+- **OpenSearch/Elasticsearch** for optional local-first hybrid + vector retrieval
 - **Azure OpenAI** for chat completions and embedding generation
 - **Azure-powered ingestion pipeline** implemented in .NET for chunking, embedding, and indexing content